Introduction

 Double-Brokering

 Double-brokering occurs when a carrier accepts a load and then re-brokers it to another carrier without the shipper’s knowledge or consent.
-This creates confusion around communication, payment, and insurance responsibilities — and in some cases, may even result in theft.
-Double-brokering is considered fraud and will result in immediate revocation.
+This creates confusion around responsibility, payment, and insurance—and in some cases may lead to theft.

 Identity Theft